Which of the following is a prime number?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

 A prime number is defined as a natural number greater than 1 that has no positive divisors other than 1 and itself.
-In this case, the number 5 meets that criterion.
-It can only be divided evenly by 1 and 5, which makes it a prime number.
+By examining the choices, we can identify why 5 qualifies as a prime number.

 Subscribe